-Kenzie is currently a...
+Kenzie is currently a(n)...

 Kenzie's EP "Hold It Up To The Sun" of original music for flute and electronics is built around the concept that looking at something from a different perspective almost always reveals new insights.
 Currently she plays with the indie soul band FlecHaus and new music collective Density 512 in Austin, Texas, and hosts Conduction events where groups of 5-15 musicians experiment with long-form conducted improvisation.
-A few her favorite projects include NunaMaana Immersive Dance Theater's Peasant's Masquerade, electroacoustic flute collabs with Dr. Eli Fieldsteel and Kay He, and recording and premiering the bluegrass chamber opera "Spirit of the Rockies" (The Kruger Brothers).
+A few of her other favorite projects include NunaMaana Immersive Dance Theater's Peasant's Masquerade, electroacoustic flute collabs with Dr. Eli Fieldsteel and Kay He, and recording and premiering the bluegrass chamber opera "Spirit of the Rockies" (The Kruger Brothers).

 While studying Classical Flute Performance at the University of Michigan in her hometown of Ann Arbor, she played Irish flute in a band called Killarney Broadcast, studied Hindustani traditional music of North India, and played at weekly bluegrass jams in her dorm lobby.
 In Austin, Texas where she earned her Master's in Flute Performance, Kenzie added beatboxing, loop stations and pedals to her musical toolkit, and performed with blues-rock jam band Nick's House Band, funk band Funkopotamus, and beatboxer Michael (Maestro) Matson, among other new musical friends.
 Her YouTube channel content dates from this period of looping experimentation and Austin live music immersion.

 Her principal teachers have been Marianne Gedigian and Amy Porter.
 Kenzie is based in Los Angeles, California and Austin, Texas.